mgrybel/Udacity-Full-Stack-Web-Developer/Coffee-Shop/backend/README.md

 #### Virtual Environment

 It is recommended to work within a virtual environment.
 This keeps the dependencies for each project separate and organized.
-Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Instructions for setting up a virual environment for your platform can be found in the [Python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies